CBrauer/Kalman-Filter-in-C-/README.md

 ### A Kalman Filter implemented in C#
-This project was built with Visual Studio 2022 and .NET 7.0.

 ### Application at Launch
 When the application is first launched it looks like: